 - What is it?
 The highly anticipated sequel to the Elder Scrolls V: Skyrim

 - When can I play it?
-Not soon
+Not anytime soon

 - What can I play it on?
-PC is a safe bet, as well as the latest console generations
+PC is a safe bet.
+We're assuming PS5 and Xbox Project Scarlett

 Elder Scrolls 6 release date – when can I play it?

 We might as well get the bad news out of the way first – you’re not likely to be playing The Elder Scrolls 6 any time soon.
 The good news, however, is that it’s been confirmed you will be able to...eventually.